ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 **Combat Extender**

 1. Several supporting/buff/helper type enemies have been given potions of speed or better healing potions to throw.
 Minotaurs lost their durability feat.
+2. Harpies at the Grove are vulnerable to piercing and lightning damage, making this an easier early game fight for prepared parties rather than something to awkwardly put off.

 **Other Changes**